Only1JohnN/API-automation-scripts/README.md

-# Load-Stress-Test-Automation
+# API-Automation-Scripts

-Welcome to the **Load-Stress-Test-Automation** repository!
-This project contains automated scripts for load and stress testing to assess and optimize application performance.
-The repository provides tools and configurations for simulating various load conditions and stress scenarios to ensure system robustness and reliability.
+Welcome to the **API-Automation-Scripts** repository!
+This project contains automated scripts for validating various API functionalities, including endpoint testing, handling request parameters, and response validation.
+The repository uses the Page Object Model (POM) for structured and maintainable test automation.

 ## Table of Contents